El-Mehdi-Dridi/Mobile-CTF-Tasks/Ktty Bang Bang/Kitty Bang Bang.md

     }
 ```

-The flag is stored in logs .
+The flag was stored in logs .

 So , we should used “ adb logcat “ to raed logs